by David J. Wolters

 The documents listed below present the algorithms and provide a tutorial that works out problems and reviews prerequisite mathematics needed to use and derive the algorithms.
 Click a document title to bring up the document pdf file.

-Practical Algorithm for Solving the Cubic Equation
+Practical Algorithms for Solving the Cubic Equation

 The practical algorithm solves the cubic equation using real-number calculations only.
 For cubic equations with one real solution, the algorithm modifies Cardano’s formula as suggested by Press,